🎉 Get a 1% match on IRA contributions and 401(k) rollovers. Learn more

 • Traditional savings.
 Traditional savings accounts, also called regular, basic, or standard savings accounts, allow you to deposit money and earn interest.
 Rates for traditional savings may be on the low side, and you might pay a monthly fee for these accounts at brick-and-mortar banks.

-• High-interest savings.
-The main benefits of high-interest savings accounts include above-average interest rates and low or no monthly fees.
-For example, online banks can offer high-yield savings accounts with rates that are five to 10 times higher than the national savings rate, with no monthly fee.
+• High-yield savings.
+The main benefits of high-yield savings accounts include above-average interest rates and low or no monthly fees.
+For example, online banks may offer high-yield savings accounts with rates that are many times higher than the national average savings rate, with no monthly fee.

 • Money market savings.
-Money market savings accounts or money market accounts can combine features of savings and checking.
+Money market savings accounts, or money market accounts, combine features of both savings accounts and checking accounts.
 For example, you can earn interest on deposits but have access to your money via paper checks or a debit card.

 • Specialty savings.
 Some types of savings accounts are created with a specific purpose in mind.
 For example, Christmas Club accounts are designed to help you save money for the holidays.
-A Health Savings Account (HSA) is a tax-advantaged specialty savings account that’s meant to be used just for health care expenses, though some people use an HSA for retirement.
+A Health Savings Account (HSA) is a tax-advantaged specialty savings account that’s meant to be used for health care expenses.

-You could also add certificate of deposit accounts (CDs) to this list, though a CD works differently than a savings account.
-CDs are time deposits, meaning that when you put money in the account, you agree to leave it there for a set term.
+You could also add certificates of deposit (CDs) to this list, though a CD works differently than a savings account.
+CDs are time deposit accounts, meaning that when you put money in the account, you agree to leave it there for a set term.
 If you take the funds out before then, you will likely be charged a fee.

 Once the CD matures, you can withdraw your initial deposit and the interest earned.
 For that reason, CDs offer less flexibility than other types of savings accounts.